 As the use of video conferencing has increased in times of remote learning, Google has made some critical improvements.
-In this course we will explore some important updates Google has released for Meet and Google Classroom that will make your life a lot easier as you continue to use G Suite for remote learning.
+In this course we will explore some important updates Google has released for Meet and Google Classroom that will make your life a lot easier as you continue to use Google Workspace for Education for remote learning.

 Ready to take your classroom digital?
 Join us as we dive into Google Classroom!
-This platform brings together great G-Suite apps like Google Drive, Docs, Sheets, Slides, Forms, and key add-ons, all in one easy-to-navigate application.
+This platform brings together great Google Workspace apps like Google Drive, Docs, Sheets, Slides, Forms, and key add-ons, all in one easy-to-navigate application.
 Learn just how easy it is to get started using Google Classroom, and discover ways to improve your workflow and manage entire class sets of documents and assignments with this amazing tool.

 Machine learning is becoming an important topic in computer science classes.
 In this session we'll explore Google's web-based tool, "Teachable Machine," to prepare you for teaching and creating machine learning models that are both quick and accessible.
 We will also explore the importance of machine learning in today’s society as well as different methods for teaching this skill.

 Using Google Classroom for the first time?
 This session will walk you through the most basic functionality of Google Classroom.
 We will cover creating your first class, inviting students and posting content for your students to access such as questions and assignments.

 Getting Started with Google Drive